invent-framework/invent/README.md

 Then visit
 [http://localhost:8000/tests.html](http://localhost:8000/tests.html) or, in
-another console with the code still serving, `make tests`.
+another console with the code still serving, `make test`.

 The tests should open in your browser, and pass. ;-)